Board Members and Staff

 Phillip Walker II is a multi-talented creative who has excelled in music, management, and media.
 He graduated from Flint Powers Catholic and Mott Community College, where he honed his business skills and developed a passion for design.
 He was once part of the music duo "PhZD," releasing several projects and becoming a familiar face in the local Flint music scene.

 Aside from his musical pursuits, Phillip also possesses extensive experience in graphic design and videography.
 He has a keen eye for aesthetics and a deep understanding of visual communication.
-During the day, Phillip works as a Program Assistant of Youth Services at Mott Community College Workforce and Economic Development.
-Additionally, he holds a position as a Supervisor at BD's Mongolian Grill during the night.

-Phillip is driven by his constant devotion to the community.
-Whether it's through hospitality, guiding the youth, or creating better support systems for artists, he is dedicated to serving the community.
-Currently, Phillip serves on the Board of Directors at Buckham Gallery.
+Currently, Phillip works as a Program Associate at Communities First, Inc., where he oversees events, volunteers, and programs that directly impact the community.
+He is driven by his constant devotion to the community—whether it's through hospitality, guiding the youth, or creating better support systems for artists, he is dedicated to serving the Flint area.

 Staff